Key takeaways

 Delivery performance forms the foundation

 Track fill rate, lead time adherence, and perfect order rate.
 Map purchase order promise dates against shipment notices and goods receipt timestamps.
-Capture partials and split shipments, common in India.
+Capture partials and split shipments, which are common in India.

 Visualize with league tables and A, B, C grading.
 Above 95 percent OTIF earns A grade.
 Weekly heatmaps reveal chronic issues early.